rachanahegde/rachanahegde/README.md

 ## I am a frontend web developer with a MSc Computer Science degree with distinction.
 Check out my projects below!

 ### Currently...
-⭐️ Status: Learning JavaScript and React on Code Academy <br />
+⭐️ Status: Currently working as a Frontend Developer with a focus on React & NextJS <br />

 ### Goals:
 - Build 3 web development projects using a range of frameworks and languages (Tailwind, React, SQL) for my portfolio